taleldayekh/talel.io-backend/README.md

 ### CI

-CI runs all test suites and the static code analysis and uploads the coverage reports to [codecov.io](https://codecov.io).
+CI runs all test suites and the static code analysis and uploads the test coverage reports to [codecov.io](https://codecov.io).

 ### CD